12 Modern CLI Tools Every Developer Should Use in 2026

 1. fzf - The Fuzzy Finder

 fzf is perhaps the single most impactful CLI tool you can install.
-It's a general-purpose fuzzy finder that integrates with everything—your shell history, file system, Git branches, and any text input.
+It's a general-purpose fuzzy finder that integrates with everything: your shell history, file system, Git branches, and any text input.
+It is also one of the most actively developed tools on this list, with releases still landing monthly in 2026.

 What it does: Type a few characters and fzf instantly filters thousands of items to find matches.
 Press Enter to select, and the result pipes to whatever command you're running.